Talk on Rhythm

 and you're totally there,

-but at the same time you're giving it all away to the beat
+but at the same time you're giving it all away

-and the people around you,
+to the beat and to the people around you,

-and you feel momentarily free.
+until you feel momentarily free.

 Every action has a rhythm